jicowan/containerized-hybrid-node/README.md

 ```

 And finally, I disabled the healthchecks for the cilium agent.
 Once I did those things, all of the containers started and ran without interruption.

+### Update 10/16/2025
+I was finally able to get kubectl exec and kubectl logs to work.
+I changed the container's network settings from bridge to host.
+Then I installed the tailscale agent on my laptop and configured it to advertise my laptop's CIDR and the Cilium CIDR range (10.244.0.0/24).
+I also had to install a tailscale router in the cluster VPC.
+The router is configured to advertise the VPC's CIDR.
+Finally, I had to update the VPC's route tables to route traffic destined for my containerized hybrid node and pods running on it, through the ENI of the tailscale router.
+When configuring the tailscale router, be sure to disable source/destination check and add the --advertise-routes flag to the tailscale up command.
+The full instructions for using tailscale with hybrid nodes can be found at [Simplify Connectivity Using Tailscale with Amazon EKS Hybrid Nodes](https://aws.amazon.com/blogs/containers/simplify-network-connectivity-using-tailscale-with-amazon-eks-hybrid-nodes/).

+So far, I have only been able to get this to work on a Linux machine running Docker.
+I don't know if Docker desktop will work because Docker uses a micro-VM to run containers and the IP it assigns to the container is not routable from the host (even when you use host networking).